.

 CoPath LIS: How It Became a Foundational Force in the Laboratory Information System Industry

 The CoPath LIS system was built decades ago to streamline workflows and improve pathology lab management.
 It gained traction as a robust solution for pathology groups worldwide soon after its release.
-However, as anatomic pathology LIS technology has rapidly evolved, CoPath’s legacy infrastructure has struggled to keep pace, leading to its eventual decline.
+However, as anatomic pathology LIS technology rapidly evolved, CoPath's legacy infrastructure struggled to keep pace, leading to its eventual decline.

 Case Study: ECPC's Success Story - Tripling Productivity & Boosting Net Collections by 35% with LigoLab Informatics Platform